GraxeDev/DiscordAutoPing/README.md

-# DiscordAutoPing
+# AutoPing - (Mainly AutoPong)

-AutoPing for Discord, Pings someone in a set channel when they join a server!
+You can set it up fully.
+Any questions?
+Join the discord: https://discord.gg/rHksNbU8Hg